kyzhouhzau/GDAMDB/README.md

 # GDAMDB
 GDAMDB is an abbreviation of "Gene-Disease Association prediction by Mutation Data Bridging".
 This is a pipeline with sevaral steps.
+Please follow the below directions to run the pipeline scripts.
 ![avatar](workflow.png)

 ## Extract mutation triples from PubMed: